luxagen/RotKraken/README.md

 ### First-time hashing

 To do an initial hashing run, use `rk -i`.
 This will place a timestamp and content hash in the extended attributes of each (accessible) regular file while printing a status line.
-Previously hashed files will not be affected and their existing status printed instead.
+Previously-hashed files will not be affected and their existing status printed instead.

 ### Verification

-To verify items against the stored metadata, use `rk -v`.
-For every previously hashed file, this will rehash its content and compare with the stored hash to derive a new status value.
-Unhashed files will not be read but will have a status line in the output.
+To verify items against their stored metadata, use `rk -v`.
+This will rehash each initialised file and compare the result with the stored hash to derive a new status value.
+Uninitialised files will not be read but will still print a status line.

 Matched files will have their verification timestamps updated but mismatches won't &mdash; this is so that, in future, mismatches can be printed with a timespan within which any backup will contain a known-good copy of the file.